Peer Relational Difficulties

 HOW CAN I HELP?

 The goal of therapy is for youngsters to develop good social skills, make and maintain healthy relationships, and learn how to cope with typical — but sometimes uncomfortable — social situations.
 An important part of my work involves helping your child understand benefits as well as risks in relationships.
-In addition to individual therapy sessions, I provide guidance and support to parents as needed.
+I want your child to develop resilience for coping with all sorts of adversity.
+In addition to individual child psychotherapy sessions, I provide guidance and support to parents as needed.

-One focus of my work is helping youngsters who are isolated and have difficulty making friends.
-Lots of kids have had an especially hard time during the COVID-19 pandemic.
-Some have suffered tremendously--with loneliness, decreased social skills, loss of self-confidence, depression, and anxiety.
-It is very important for families to address these concerns in their children.
+One particular focus of my work is helping youngsters who are isolated and struggle with loneliness.
+Lots of kids had an especially hard time during the COVID-19 pandemic.
+Even though the pandemic is officially over, some kids still suffer tremendously--with loneliness, decreased social skills, loss of self-confidence, depression, anxiety, and excessive use of social media.
+It's very important for families to address any--and all--ongoing concerns about their children.

 Contact Me